ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 ## System-on-Chip

 What happened to all those separate chips?
-They all got moved *onboard*, into the A4 chip, or other auxiliary chips.
+Most of them got moved *onboard*, into the A4 chip, or other auxiliary chips.
 The great consolidating brought all their functionality under one roof.

 The A4 chip carries: